About this Program

 By completing this certificate program, you can earn credit toward degree requirements should you later be accepted into the Master of Library & Information Science.
 To use these credits, you must obtain graduate nonmatriculated status before you register for the first course of the certificate program.

 Study in a highly ranked program

-The UW Library and Information Studies program is ranked third in the country, according to ratings compiled by U.S. News & World Report.
+The UW Library and Information Studies program is ranked second in the country, according to ratings compiled by U.S. News & World Report.